 While most illegal drugs are extremely dangerous to use, and this is especially true when driving, this can also hold true with several types of medications, such as prescription or over-the-counter drugs, that may cause inattention and drowsiness, or lack of coordination.
 When a driver is arrested on suspicion of a being under the influence for prescription or illegal drugs, a blood test is most often used to prove what drug or medication caused the suspected offense or intoxication.

-Since there are many procedures and requirements that must be followed while a driver submits to a prescription or illegal drug blood test, it is essential for any person facing these serious drugged driving charges have their arrest details carefully examined as soon as possible.
-This is to ensure the chance to explore any possibilities that a skilled blood testing lawyer may find for ways how to beat a prescription drug DUI or DWI offense.
+Since there are many procedures and requirements that must be followed while a driver submits to a prescription or illegal drug blood test, it is essential for any person facing these serious drugged driving charges have their arrest events carefully examined as soon as possible.
+This is to ensure the chance to explore any possibilities that a skilled blood testing lawyer may find for case winning defense tactics that work to beat a prescription drug DUI or DWI offense.
 Given how many drivers are getting arrested recently for this a driving under the influence of prescription or illegal drugs offense under new laws, it is important to take great care not to drive while taking any of these drugs.

 Below are some of the most common prescription drugs that a person can be arrested for a prescription drug DUI offense charge: